DavidGCalles/Back-Arquetipo/readme.md

 ## Database Configuration
 The database connections are configured in the DATABASE_CONFIGURATIONS dictionary in config.py.
 Each key in the dictionary represents a database connection, and the value is a dictionary of connection parameters.

+## Database Initialization
+To support multiple database backends, the application no longer initializes databases automatically on startup.
+Instead, a dedicated endpoint is provided to create the necessary tables from the DDL scripts.

+    POST /init-db

+This endpoint will initialize all databases defined in the DATABASE_CONFIGURATIONS dictionary in config.py.

 ## Testing
 Execute this commands in the root folder.
 If you have problems with importing modules, try: